Cuiba in Venezuela

 Introduction / History

 The Cuiba people of South America call themselves "Wamonae."
 The majority of them live in the Colombian rainforest.
-About a third of the tribe lives in southern Venezuela near the Colombian.
+About a third of the tribe lives in southern Venezuela near the Colombian border.
+The Cuiba people have traditionally been hunter-gatherers.
 Several attempts to displace them have been unsuccessful, and they continue to live on their traditional lands.
-The Cuiba make their living by fishing, hunting, gathering, and by farming.
+However, they have been forced to settle in smaller territories which has required that they adapt to farming as well.
+The Cuiba language is the primary language of only about 2,000 people.
+Some Cuiba men speak Spanish enabling them to communicate with outsiders.

 What Are Their Lives Like?

 The Cuiba make their homes along the banks of several rivers.
 Fishing is important to them, as well as hunting.
 The men hunt monkeys, birds and wild pigs for their meat.
-Women gather fruit and roots that grows wild nearby.
+Women gather fruit and roots that grow wild nearby.
 Women make several handcrafts from materials they find in nature.
-The Cuiba people sell any excess fish or handcrafts to buy things they cannot make for themselves such a metal tools.
+The Cuiba people sell handcrafts and any excess fish to buy things they cannot make for themselves, such as metal tools.

 What Are Their Beliefs?

-The Cuiba people are animists who put their faith in the spirit world rather than the power of the God of the Bible.
-Animists believe that spirits inhabit the objects of nature such as trees, rivers, rocks, animals and the sky.
-The village shaman connects the Cuiba to the spirit world.
-He provides rituals, charms and amulets to protect the Cuiba from evil spirits.
+The Cuiba people are animists who believe in the spirit world rather than the power of the God of the Bible.
+Animists believe that spirits inhabit natural objects such as trees, rivers, rocks, animals, and the sky.
+The village shaman connects the Cuiba to

 What Are Their Needs?

 The Cuiba have a history of people from outside taking advantage of them.
 On one occasion not many decades ago, members of the tribe were lured away and killed in an effort to steal their land.
-There may be an understandable mistrust of outsiders, including missionaries.
-The Cuiba would greatly benefit from teams bringing modern medicine.
-Many Cuiba die of preventable diseases each year.
+There may be an understandable mistrust of outsiders, includi

 Prayer Points

-Pray that the Cuiba believers would be strengthened in the faith and share the good news with their family and friends.
+Pray that the Cuiba believers will be strengthened in their faith and share the good news with their family and friends.

 Pray the Cuiba would know peace and protection from those who wish to take advantage of them.